OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0/README.md

 There are two three position slide switches that are mapped by default as a LS/DP/RS slider and as a SOCD mode slider.

 There is a single two position slider that is set as a firmware based lockout switch.
 This was done to allow you to customize what gets locked out when enabled.
-This can be modified in the web-conifg app further to meet your needs.
+This can be modified in the web-config app further to meet your needs.

 The Open_Core0 v2.0 also features a USB passthrough port which will allow you to use an authentication device for play on PS5 games that support legacy controllers (like Street Fighter 6 and Mortal Kombat 11).